Divorce and Your Home: 4 Things You Should Know

 When a judge forces the sale of the marital home, they may only give you 30 days to sell.

-Given current averages in terms of how long a home remains on the market this would not be a very generous amount of time either in San Antonio Area , where home sales can take at least 30 to 45 days on average.
+Given current averages in terms of how long a home remains on the market this would not be a very generous amount of time either in San Antonio and Surrounding Cities. , where home sales can take at least 30 to 45 days on average.
 This means selling through an MLS listing and a real estate agent may not be your best bet, especially if your home has liens or needs repairs.

 Selling Options For House During Divorce